JackSzwergold/Writing/memories/The Time Some Friend of the Family Sang “Deutschland Uber Alles” During Hanukkah.md

-## The Time Some Friend of the Family “Deutschland Über Alles” During Hanukkah
+## The Time Some Friend of the Family Sang “Deutschland Über Alles” During Hanukkah
 ### About the Time I Got to Watch a Family Friend Sing a German Anthem During a Holiday Gathering

 By Jack Szwergold